ArtSaver: the macOS Screen Saver for Beautiful Pictures ‒

 with testing new features.
 In particular, I'd like to thank Jerome Bullard, Lars Gottlieb, Aaron Reitz,

-Christian Aubert, Pete Norloff, Doug Gordon, Jay Novello, Jean Devriendt.
+Christian Aubert, Pete Norloff, Doug Gordon, Jay Novello, Jean Devriendt, Bernhard Gantner, David Marriott,

 Last, but not least, a huge "thank you" goes to the developer of SaverLab!
 Without it, developing screen savers